 Introduction to the Health and Safety at Work Act 2015 – special guide

-This Guide provides an introduction to New Zealand’s key health work and safety law and its regulator.
+This guide provides an introduction to New Zealand’s key work health and safety law and its regulator.

-This quick guide summarises the key components of HSWA including the roles and responsibilities of PCBUs, officers, workers and others in managing workplace health and safety risks.
+This quick reference guide summarises the key components of HSWA including the roles and responsibilities of PCBUs, officers, workers and others in managing workplace health and safety risks.

 In 2013 the Independent Taskforce on Workplace Health and Safety reported that New Zealand’s work health and safety system was failing.
 As a result, New Zealand underwent its most significant workplace health and safety reforms in 20 years resulting in the Health and Safety at Work Act 2015 (HSWA) and the formation of WorkSafe New Zealand (WorkSafe).

 This Guide provides a plain English explanation of key requirements under HSWA and the role of WorkSafe.
 It gives examples to explain certain concepts and directs readers to where they can find guidance on how to meet regulatory requirements.

 As this Guide will be updated regularly, please check the WorkSafe website for the latest version.